ekernf01/pereggrn_perturbations/README.md

     - Raw data must be present in `ad.raw`.

 - Format (perturbations): Any perturbation dataset must contain specific columns in .obs:
     - `perturbation`: The gene(s) perturbed.
 String.
 For multi-gene perturbations, this may contain comma-separated gene names.
     - `expression_level_after_perturbation` column: Expression levels after perturbations.
 Numeric.
 For multi-gene perturbations, this may contain comma-separated numbers stored in strings.
     - `perturbation_type` column: Types of perturbations (e.g., "overexpression", "knockout", "knockdown").
 Only checked if `is_perturbation` is `True`.
     - `is_control` column: State of sample.
 Boolean.

-- Format (time-series): any time-series dataset must contain specific columns in .obs:
+- Format (time-series): any time-series dataset must contain specific columns in `.obs`:
     - `timepoint` column: This column should contain numeric values representing the time points at which data was collected.
     - `cell_type` column: This column should contain string values indicating the cell types in the dataset.